-Will Kits are designed to cover only the most basic circumstances and will kits do not always comply with South Australian laws and provide for variations in people’s circumstances.
+Will kits are designed to cover only the most basic circumstances and will kits do not always comply with South Australian laws and provide for variations in people’s circumstances.
 There is no personal attention or advice on the legal consequences of certain estate planning choices.
 They do not offer the opportunity for beneficiaries to minimise tax, or protect their inheritance against claims by others.

-In most cases when Will Kit Wills are submitted to the Probate Court after a person’s death, the Court may require additional documents to be provided before that Will can be proved.
+In many cases, when a Will made from a will kit is submitted to the Probate Court, after a person’s death, the Court may require additional documents to be provided before that Will can be proved.
 The costs of each of these documents is usually in excess of the cost of having a standard Will made by a law firm.
-The added cost and delays often cause the deceased’s family stress, which could have been avoided.
+The added costs and delays often cause the deceased’s family stress, which could have been avoided.

 How does tax affect my estate?

-The way in which your Will is worded can affect the amount of tax that your beneficiaries pay through your estate.
-This includes Capital Gains Tax on disposal of assets, penalty rates of taxes for underage beneficiaries and also income tax.
+The way in which your Will is worded can affect the amount of tax that your beneficiaries pay on their inheritance from your estate.
+This includes Capital Gains Tax on disposal of assets, penalty rate of taxes for underage beneficiaries and also income tax.

 How are minors taxed on their inheritances?

-Fortunately, you can structure your Will so that the minor beneficiaries avoid losing so much of their inheritance to tax.
-This is usually achieved by using a Testamentary Trust.
+If you structure your Will using a Testamentary Trust, minor beneficiaries can avoid losing considerable amounts of their inheritance to tax.

-If a minor receives income from a Trust created in your Will they can receive $6,000 per year tax free before paying concessional tax rates as follows:
+A minor beneficiary receiving income from a Trust created in your Will can receive $18,200 per year tax free before paying concessional tax rates as follows:

 |Taxable income||Tax on this income|